-A maximum of two (2) absences per term is allowed.
-However, each of the absences must be made up in order to complete the required clock hours.
-This will involve the students making up the hours at school or at the clinical site on days of the week other than scheduled classes.
+A maximum of two (2) absence per term may be permitted under documented special circumstances such as an accident, illness, or death in the immediate family.
+However, all missed time must be made up in order to complete the required clock hours.
+This will involve the student making up the hours at school or at the clinical site on days of the week other than scheduled classes.
 Absences must be made up within two weeks of the absence and within the term in which they occur.
-Students may be placed on probation for not completing the make-up hours within the two-week timeframe.
-This may affect and delay student financial aid disbursements.

-Attendance will be reviewed by the registrar daily and the nursing faculty/student success coordinator weekly.
+The Registrar and the Nursing Coordinator will review attendance weekly.
 Students must make up all missed coursework, skills laboratory time and/or clinical time.